-- 20 Chang et al., The State of Asian American.
-Native Hawaiian. and Pacific Islander Education in California. - 21 Zillow.com, "Rosemead Home Prices & Values." - 22 Data USA, "Arcadia, CA: Heritage." - 23 Data USA, "Rosemead, CA: Demographics.' - 24 Kelley and Camilli, "The Impact of Teacher Education on Outcomes in Center-Based Early Childhood Education Programs. - 25 Gong, "Does Having a Preschool Teacher with a Bachelor's Degree Matter for Children's Development Outcomes?" - 26 Center for the Study of Child Care Employment, "Early Childhood Workforce Index 2016: California." - 27 Los Angeles County Child Care Planning Committee, The State of Early Care and Education in Los Angeles County, 2017 Needs Assessment. - 28 Institute of Medicine and National Research Council, Transforming the Workforce for Children Birth through Age 8: A Unifying Foundation. - 29 Ibid. - 30 Whitebook, Phillips, and Howes, Worthy Work, STILL Unlivable Wages: The Early Childhood Workforce 25 Years after the National Child Care Staffing Study. - 31 Heckman, "Early Childhood Education: Research Summary."
-32 Heckman and Krueger, Inequality in - America.
+- Burd-Sharps et al., "Child Well-Being in the US." - Los Angeles County Office of Child Protection, "Paving the Road to Safety for Our Children." - Karoly, Kilburn, and Cannon, Early Childhood Intervention. - Los Angeles County Child Care Planning Committee, The State of Early Care and Education in Los Angeles County, 2017 Needs Assessment. - Ibid. - Chang et al., The State of AsianAmerican, Native Hawaiian, and PacificIslander Education in California. - Zillow.com, "Rosemead Home Prices & Values." - Data USA, "Arcadia, CA: Heritage." - Data USA, "Rosemead, CA: Demographics." - Kelley and Camilli, "The Impact of Teacher Education on Outcomes in Center-Based Early Childhood Education Programs." - Gong, "Does Having a Preschool Teacher with a Bachelor's Degree Matter for Children's Development Outcomes?" - Center for the Study of Child Care Employment, "Early Childhood Workforce Index 2016: California." - Los Angeles County Child Care Planning Committee, The State of Early Care and Education in Los Angeles County, 2017 Needs Assessment. - Institute of Medicine and National Research Council, Transforming the Workforce for Children Birth through Age 8: A Unifying Foundation. - Ibid - Whitebook, Phillips, and Howes, Worthy Work, STILL Unlivable Wages: The Early Childhood Workforce 25 Years after the National Child Care Staffing Study. - 31 Heckman, "Early Childhood Education: Research Summary." - Heckman and Krueger, Inequality in America.

-- 33 Quick et al., "Impact of California's Transitional Kindergarten Program, 2013-14." - 34 US Census Bureau, Public Education Finances: 2015 - 35 Measure of America calculations using California Department of Education's enrollment by school data files for 2016-2017. - 36 National Center for Education Statistics, "Digest of Education Statistics. - 37 California Department of Education, "Student & School Data Files." - 38 Individual eligibility data are not available for Chicago because their schools participate in the Community Eligibility provision, which allows all students to claim eligibility in highpoverty schools.
+- Quick et al., "Impact of California's Transitional Kindergarten Program, 2013-14." - 34 US Census Bureau, Public Education Finances: 2015. - Measure of America calculations using California Department of Education's enrollment by school data files for 2016-2017 - National Center for Education Statistics, "Digest of Education Statistics." - California Department of Education, "Student & School Data Files." - Individual eligibility data are not available for Chicago because their schools participate in the Community Eligibility provision, which allows all students to claim eligibility in highpoverty schools.
 Their individual eligibility rate would likely be higher than that of Los Angeles.
-Where available, individual lunch eligibility data are better than the alternative Census small-area estimates of poverty by school district. - 39 There are many ways to measure education funding, and California's national ranking is debated.
+Where available, individual lunch eligibility data are better than the alternative Census small-area estimates of poverty by school district. - There are many ways to measure education funding, and California's national ranking is debated.
 At best-without considering cost of living-California lands in the middle of the pack.
 At worst, the state falls far behind other states.
-The Census Public Education Finances report ranks California 29th out of 51 in per pupil spending: EdWeek, which adjusts for cost of living using the Comparable Wage index, ranks California 46th out of 50. - 40 California's new school funding formula gives school districts a base grant depending on the number of students plus additional funds for low-income, foster care, and English learner students. - 41 Ed100, "Who Pays: Where California's Public School Funds Come From.' - 42 Ed100, "Spending: Does California Skimp on Education?" - 43 Lafortune et al., "School Finance Reform and the Distribution of Student Achievement."
+The Census Public Education Finances report ranks California 29th out of 51 in per pupil spending; EdWeek, which adjusts for cost of living using the Comparable Wage index, ranks California 46th out of 50. - California's new school funding formula gives school districts a base grant depending on the number of students plus additional funds for low-income, foster care, and English learner students. - Ed100, "Who Pays: Where California's Public School Funds Come From." - Ed100, "Spending: Does California Skimp on Education?" - 43 Lafortune et al., "School Finance Reform and the Distribution of Student Achievement."

-- 44 Jackson, Johnson, and Persico, "The Effects of School Spending on Educational and Economic Outcomes: Evidence from School Finance Reforms." - 45 Burd-Sharps and Lewis, Promising Gains, Persistent Gaps. - 46 Los Angeles Performance Partnership Pilot (LAP3).
-2017-2020 Strategic Plan Serving Disconnected Youth. - 47 Ibid - 48 Ibid. - 49 Burd-Sharps and Lewis, Promising Gains.
-Persistent Gaps. - 50 Opportunity Nation and Measure of America, Connecting Youth and Strengthening Communities. - 51 Morgan, Farkas, and Hibel, "Matthew Effects for Whom?" - 52 The name "Matthew effect" comes from from the Gospel according to Matthew: "For whoever has will be given more, and they will have an abundance.
+- Jackson, Johnson, and Persico, "The Effects of School Spending on Educational and Economic Outcomes: Evidence from School Finance Reforms." - Burd-Sharps and Lewis, Promising Gains, Persistent Gaps. - Los Angeles Performance Partnership Pilot (LAP3).
+2017-2020 Strategic Plan Serving Disconnected Youth. - Ihid - 48 Ibid. - Burd-Sharps and Lewis, Promising Gains, Persistent Gaps. - Opportunity Nation and Measure of America, Connecting Youth and Strengthening Communities. - Morgan, Farkas, and Hibel, "Matthew Effects for Whom?" - 52 The name "Matthew effect" comes from from the Gospel according to Matthew: "For whoever has will be given more, and they will have an abundance.
 Whoever does not have, even what they have will be taken from them."